What is biathlon?

 Even if you're just learning about the sport, there are several general areas in which you can help, depending on your interest and the amount of time you can spend at the event:

 Contact the Competition Chief for the race dates you're interested in working.
-If you'd like to take on more of the race responsibilities, the next step is to serve as one of the Chiefs (Competition, Range, Timing, Course).
-Check out the race management guidelines to get an idea of the various tasks involved.
+If you'd like to take on more of the race responsibilities, the next step is to serve as one of the Chiefs (Competition, Range, Timing).

 What range etiquette do I need to observe on race day?